abdelkareemkobo/karem-site/blog/posts/minishlab/ctranslate_maswray.md

 Some of these features are difficult to achieve with standard deep learning frameworks and are the motivation for this project.

-### Let's try it !
+### Let's try it!

-i used the following script to convert the HF version into Ctranslate expected one
+I used the following script to convert the HF version into CTranslate2 expected
+format:

 ```bash
 ct2-transformers-converter --model NAMAA-Space/masrawy-english-to-egyptian-arabic-translator-v2.9 --output_dir ct2_model_masrawy